scriptex/react-round-carousel/README.md

 [![Demo](https://raw.githubusercontent.com/scriptex/react-round-carousel/master/screenshot.png)](https://react-round-carousel.vercel.app/)

-This is an infinitely scrollable 3D carousel component which can be used in a React application.
+This is an infinitely scrollable, touch enabled, 3D, image carousel component which can be used in a React application.

 ## Install